The Secret to Being 6x More Likely to Get Promoted

 5. Set a SMART Goal to Share at Every Meeting

-Don’t rely on someone else to create your result.
-Before each meeting, prepare a SMART (Specific, Measurable, Actionable, Results-oriented, Timely) goal.
-Then ask the group to hold you accountable for achieving it.
+Before each meeting, I prepare a SMART goal (Specific, Measurable, Actionable, Results-oriented, Timely).
+Then I ask my mentor-coach to hold me accountable for achieving it.

 “Find a new job,” is not a SMART goal.
 This one is: “Have a conversation with 5 senior leaders in Miami tech companies, each week.”

-Likewise, make your requests and questions specific.
 “Can you help me find a job as a CFO?” is not as powerful as, “Who do you know in a biotech company that I can talk with about their financial leadership team?”

 6. Commit to Confidentiality